Zsomx/docker-network-access-vpn/README.md

 # Install

-This only works on Linux server.

- 1. Change the environment variables of the vpn and gitea-db to some secure.
+ 1. Change the environment variables of the vpn and gitea-db to some secure values.
  2. Copy the docker-compose.yml file to the host.
  3. Enable the required kernel module on the host: "sudo modprobe af_key"
  4. Use "docker-compose up -d" to start the system.